Bombala railway line: Attempts to reopen

-To reopen the line, substantial sleeper replacement will be required, approximately 16,000 pieces.
-In addition, one major timber bridge, at Jerrabomberra Creek, will need to be replaced, and some other minor bridgework and other works undertaken.
+To reopen the line, substantial sleeper replacement would be required, approximately 16,000 pieces.
+In addition, one major timber bridge, at Jerrabomberra Creek, would need to be replaced, and some other minor bridgework and other works undertaken.
 The ARHS was investigating a large pile of steel sleepers that would probably have been sufficient that were lying unused along the northern line.
 However recovery work plan was never completed by the ARHS.
 The ARHS formally relinquished its lease on the Queanbeyan to Michelago section of track in 2011, and has subsequently concentrated its activities to boutique novelty trips for Canberra's population on the Canberra to Bungendore section of the line.

 In October 1999 Freight Australia commenced operating log trains a couple of kilometres south of Queanbeyan to Hume.
-This freight though has now ceased also, with a stop block being placed at Queanbeyan, at 321.72 km, clear of Frame F crossover, signifying the current operational end of the Bombala line.

-At the Cooma end of the line, there is another heritage railway, the Cooma Monaro Railway, that was formed in 1992, when a group of local Cooma people decided to restore Cooma Railway Station.
-After the group had restored the station, efforts were then made by the group to acquire some rolling stock and re-open a section of track.
+In 1992, the Cooma Monaro Railway was formed, with the initial goal of restoring Cooma Railway Station.
+After the group had restored the station, efforts were then made by the group to acquire rolling stock and re-open a section of track.
 This came to fruition starting in 1998, with over 17 km of railway track reopened and restored CPH railmotors operated between Cooma and Chakola.
-Since January 2014, train movements though are suspended on this section of track while the CMR works towards compliance with the requirements of Rail Safety National Law.
+Train movements were suspended on this section of track in January 2014 while the CMR worked toward compliance with the requirements of Rail Safety National Law.

-At the Bombala terminus, a railway museum has been created, with a view to increasing local tourism.
-It is highly unlikely that a tourist train service will be instituted though, with vast tracts of rail missing between Bombala and the preceding station at Bukalong siding.
+In 2013, a railway museum was created at the Bombala terminus, with a view to increasing local tourism.
+A tourist train service was not proposed, with vast tracts of rail missing between Bombala and the preceding station at Bukalong siding.

+Services

+The line between Joppa Junction Goulburn and Queanbeyan remains open, and is served by three daily NSW TrainLink Xplorer services in each direction operating between Sydney and Canberra.
+A stop block at Queanbeyan, at 321.72 km, clear of Frame F crossover, marks the current operational end of the Bombala line.

+The majority of freight traffic on the line are refuse trains for the Woodlawn Bioreactor at Tarago.
+Fuel trains ran to Canberra until January 2009.
+From 6 March 2015, a joint venture between Espee Railroad Services (a commercial operation set up by the Canberra Railway Museum) and local company Access Recycling began operating weekly freight trains loaded with scrap metal from Canberra to Port Botany via the Canberra branch and Bombala line.
+However, in November 2016 Espee and the museum ceased operations following safety issues with the loading site in Canberra and a general downturn in the rail industry.